Career Coaching

 Beyond Motivation: Understanding What’s Holding Your Young Adult Back

-It can be difficult to watch your young adult child stall out.
+It’s difficult to watch your young adult child stall out.
 Maybe they’ve been talking about job ideas for months without sending out applications.
-Or they seem overwhelmed by even small decisions, unsure of what they want or how to move forward.
+Maybe they’ve been avoiding the topic entirely, sleeping until the afternoon and spending much of their time scrolling on their phone or playing video games.
 As a parent, it’s easy to wonder if the real issue is a lack of motivation.

-But motivation is often the symptom, not the cause.
+But motivation is often the symptom, not the cause of what is going on.
 What looks like avoidance or procrastination on the surface may actually be rooted in anxiety, fear of failure, or not knowing where to begin.
-Labeling the problem as “unmotivated” can oversimplify what’s really going on—and make it harder to offer meaningful support.
+Labeling the problem as your child being “unmotivated” can oversimplify what’s really going on—and create barriers to offering meaningful support.

 This post explores what might be happening underneath the surface, and how career coaching can help young adults move forward when they’re feeling stuck.